sfrechette/binary-clock-station/STATUS.md

-# Binary Clock - Current Status
+# Binary Clock Station - Current Status

 ## Status: ✅ OPTIMIZED VERSION APPLIED AND RUNNING

 The optimization and modularization effort has been successfully applied!
 The code now uses a clean, modular architecture with improved memory efficiency and maintainability.

 **Current State:**

 - ✅ Optimized code successfully compiled and uploaded
 - ✅ All requested features are working:
   - GPIO 0: Toggle time display